-The Yellow Fever Martyrs Church and Museum, in Holly Springs, Mississippi, is excited to announce our 2nd annual Yellow Fever Tour and Symposium, to be held at the Yellow Fever Martyrs Church and Museum on Saturday, August 24th, starting at 10 A.M.
+The Yellow Fever Martyrs Church and Museum, in Holly Springs, Mississippi, is excited to welcome you back to our first Yellow Fever event in three years!
+The Museum will be presenting “A Plague of Two Cities: the Yellow Fever Epidemic of 1878 in Memphis and Holly Springs” on Saturday, August 20th, from 6 PM until 8 PM.

 If you have further questions or concerns, please email us at firstname.lastname@example.org.

 The Michelly Painting is one of the most unusual and enigmatic artifacts in the Yellow Fever Martyrs Museum.
 The portrait, of Christ at the Crucifixion, supposedly dates to 1858, the year after the church building was moved across town and re-consecrated as St. Joseph’s Catholic Church.

 The origins of the painting are shrouded in legend.
 According to the most common version of the story, a lone traveler arrived at St. Joseph’s Church in 1858, on a Saturday morning, wearing what looked to be medieval (or very old) clothing.
 The traveler, weary and starving, asked if he could rest for a time inside the church.
 A visiting priest from Memphis, who was cleaning the church at the time the mysterious traveler arrived, readily agreed, and also provided the traveler with food and access to the small bedroom shed located in back of the church.

 Before the visiting priest left the church, the traveler stated that he would create a religious painting to hang in the church, as thanks for the church and the priest’s hospitality.
 At the time, the Catholic church in Holly Springs was relatively poor, and there was little money to spend on church decoration.
 The priest smiled at the traveler’s generous offer, knowing that the man almost certainly did no have the skill- not to mention the materials nor the time- to create such an ambitious painting.